GPUOpen-Tools/radeon_gpu_analyzer/README.md

 * Python 2.7 or above
 * Qt (in case that you are interested in building the GUI app; you can build the command line executable without Qt).
 Qt 5.15.2 is recommended.

-cd to the Build sub-folder, and run:
+cd to the build sub-folder, and run:

-Prebuild.bat --qt <path of Qt's msvc2017_64 folder> --vs 2017
+prebuild.bat --qt <path of Qt's msvc2017_64 folder> --vs 2017

 Where <path to Qt's msvc2017_64 folder> is the path to the Qt msvc2017_64 folder, such as C:\Qt\Qt5.15.2\msvc2017_64.

-Running the Prebuild script will fetch all the dependencies and generate the solution file for Visual Studio.
+Running the prebuild script will fetch all the dependencies and generate the solution file for Visual Studio.
 After successfully running the preuild script, open RGA.sln from build\windows\vs2019 (or vs2017), and build:
 * RadeonGPUAnalyzerCLI project for the command line executable
 * RadeonGPUAnalyzerGUI project for the GUI app

-Some useful options of the Prebuild script:
+Some useful options of the prebuild script:
 * --vs <VS version>: generate the solution files for a specific Visual Studio version.
 For example, to target VS 2019, add --vs 2019 to the command.
 * --qt <path>: full path to the folder from where you would like the Qt binaries to be retrieved.
 By default, CMake would try to auto-detect Qt on the system.
 * --vk-include and --vk-lib: full paths to where the Vulkan SDK include and Vulkan lib folders.
 By default, CMake would try to auto-detect the Vulkan SDK on the system.